Search:

-Dear Venerable Chodron,
+Dear Venerable Thubten Chodron,

-Would you consider posting on the web site some advice for those having difficulty dealing with the aftermath of hurricane Katrina?
+Would you consider posting on the website some advice for those having difficulty dealing with the aftermath of Hurricane Katrina?
 Perhaps others would visit your site looking not for soothing words, but practical ways to deal with these emotions.

 I think there may be others, like myself, who are having difficulty after watching the disturbing news reports of death, anarchy, and horrendous suffering and problems of victims.
 Many of us feel helplessness, grief, as well as anger and frustration that relief efforts are not meeting the basic needs of victims.
 We feel a heaviness throughout the day thinking about the scale of the suffering.

-Thanks you.
+Thank you.

 With respect,